flaab/picara-php-framework/README.md

 ![The Site Admin Logs Page](https://www.dropbox.com/s/wemkhhjl9ee40qf/admin2.png?raw=1)

 ### More than scaffolding
-The scaffolding provided by the framework is actually a comprehensive and easily customizable administration interface.
+This framework was developed for rapid development of content sites and implements the most comprehensive scaffolding that I am aware of, and it is also easily customizable.
 It implements a full-text search engine and relationships are navigatable.
-Insert and edition forms support full-text WYSIWYG inputs, image uploads and file uploads.
+Insert and edition forms support full-text WYSIWYG inputs with CKEditor5, image uploads and file uploads.
 Validation rules are read from the model config files.
 You must be logged-in to access the scaffolding controllers.
 Any recordset can be exported in JSON, CSV, YAML and XML formats, even those resulting from a search.

 The following are out-of-the-box scaffolding screenshots for a sample blog application with just <i>authors, categories, tags and posts</i> models, without any addition, removal or customization of code in the generated scaffolding controllers.